astropy/astropy/docs/time/index.rst

 - Add two TimeDelta objects to get a new TimeDelta
 - Negate a TimeDelta or take its absolute value
 - Multiply or divide a TimeDelta by a constant or array
+- Convert TimeDelta objects to and from time-like Quantities

 The |TimeDelta| class is derived from the |Time| class and shares many of its properties.
-The key difference is that the time scale is always TAI so that all time deltas are referenced to a uniform Julian Day which is exactly 86400 standard SI seconds.
+One difference is that the time scale has to be one for which one day is exactly 86400 seconds.
+Hence, the scale cannot be UTC.

 The available time formats are: